barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2021-10-traveller.markdown

 ### Crew of the Harrier

+All crew members save a portion of their income, fritter away 50% of the rest, and the remainder is available for equipment.

+A new average crewmember comes with:

+- A TL10 Vacc Suit (+8, 60rad) or Emergency Softsuit (+0, 0rad)
+- Basic weapon (two for marines)
+- Basic tools of their trade (not listed here)

+If a crewmember needs an item and it's likely for them to have it and they can afford it, add it to their list and deduct the money.
+If it's reasonable but unlikely for them to have it, roll Luck.
+If it's unreasonable for them to have it, they don't have it.

+If a crewmember needs a skill and it's reasonable but unlikely for them to have it, roll Luck for them to have it at DM+0.

 - **Shayra Ventassen** (average engineer): ran away from home to become a spacer
+  - Hits: 21 (unconscious at 7)
+  - Money:
+    - Shares:  1
+    - Salary:  Cr 0
+    - Saves:   10%
+    - Balance: Cr 33,750
+  - Gear:
+    - Emergency Softsuit
+    - Stunner (TL10, 2D+3, Range 5, Stun / Zero-G)

 - **Opal Twice-Vacced** (average marine): demands his own room
+  - Hits: 21 (unconscious at 7)
+  - Money:
+    - Shares:  1
+    - Salary:  Cr 0
+    - Saves:   25%
+    - Balance: Cr 28,125
+  - Gear:
+    - Vacc Suit (TL10)
+    - Cutlass (3D)
+    - Laser Pistol (TL9, 3D, Range 20, Zero-G)

 - **Cerdic** (average marine): covered in prison tattoos
+  - Hits: 21 (unconscious at 7)
+  - Money:
+    - Shares:  1
+    - Salary:  Cr 0
+    - Saves:   80%
+    - Balance: Cr 7,500
+  - Gear:
+    - Vacc Suit (TL10)
+    - Knife (1D)
+    - Laser Rifle (TL9, 5D, Zero-G)

 Rumours